her last words were “no gods, no masters”

 “how did the PTA elections go?” grandpa asked.

-“i told them all hierarchy is oppressive, regardless of form,” grandma said.
+“i told them all hierarchy is inherently oppressive, regardless of context,” grandma said.

 “what did they say?” grandpa said.